particle-iot/docs/docs/start.md

 This will read the digital value of a pin, which can be read as either HIGH or LOW.
 If you were to connect the pin to 3.3V, it would read HIGH; if you connect it to GND, it would read LOW.
 Anywhere in between, it'll probably read whichever one it's closer to, but it gets dicey in the middle.

-The parameters must be the pin (A0 to A7, D0 to D7).
+The parameter must be the pin (A0 to A7, D0 to D7).
 The return value will be 1 if the pin is HIGH, 0 if the pin is LOW, and -1 if the read fails.